ipedro/Inspector/README.md

     ```
 ---

-* ```var inspectorCommandGroups: [Inspector.ActionGroup] { get }```
+* ```var inspectorCommandGroups: [Inspector.CommandGroup] { get }```

     Default value is an empty array.
-Action groups appear as sections on the `Inspector` window and can have key command shortcuts associated with them, you can have as many groups, with as many actions as you would like.
+Command groups appear as sections on the `Inspector` window and can have key command shortcuts associated with them, you can have as many groups, with as many commands as you want.

     ```swift
     // Example

-    var inspectorCommandGroups: [Inspector.ActionGroup] {
+    var inspectorCommandGroups: [Inspector.CommandGroup] {
         guard let window = window else { return [] }

         [
             .group(
-                title: "My custom actions",
+                title: "My custom commands",
                 commands: [
-                    .action(
+                    .command(
                         title: "Reset",
-                        icon: .exampleActionIcon,
+                        icon: .exampleCommandIcon,
                         keyCommand: .control(.shift(.key("r"))),
                         closure: {
                             // Instantiates a new initial view controller on a Storyboard application.